What is the mission of the Kompas Fellowship?

 To apply, submit the following materials in PDF form here:

 500-WORD (MAX.)
 NARRATIVE: Describe your innovative idea and why it is important to you.
 Explain your vision for the impact you want to have.
-Clarify how MA will help you to realize your vision.
+Clarify how MA and its Chicago location will help you to realize your vision.

 CURRENT RESUME: Class history and project/design experience.
 Cite two references and include their titles and your relationship.